 Debate about early decision continues.2 Proponents point out that applying early can increase a student's chance of being admitted, especially to highly selective colleges3, that it can reduce a student's stress during the senior year of high school, and that the program allows colleges to be more thoughtful in choosing an entering class.
 Opponents worry that the students who apply under early decision programs are disproportionately from wealthier families, and that these families have better access to information and are less likely to need to compare financial aid packages from different institutions than are lower-income families.
 Additionally, critics argue that some high school seniors feel pressure to apply early decision even when they have not found their best "match."
-Because of the criticism, a few mostly elite schools such as Yale, Harvard, Princeton, and the University of Virginia have dropped their early decision programs.4 However, early decision remains an important part of admissions for many schools and for applicants.
+Schneider (2008) argues that students that make college selections without the benefit of exploring different options may be less satisfied with their college experiences.
+Because of these criticisms, a few mostly elite schools such as Yale, Harvard, Princeton, and the University of Virginia have dropped their early decision programs.4 However, early decision remains an important part of admissions for many schools and for applicants.
 Indeed, the most recent data indicate that the number of early decision applications is up compared to previous years at many private institutions.
 For example, Wesleyan University reported an increase of 40 percent in the number of early decision applications in the fall of 2008 compared to the previous year.
 Early decision applications increased about 10 percent at Dartmouth, Middlebury, and Bowdoin; Haverford's increase was about 14 percent, while Hamilton also saw an increase of about 8 percent.5

 Despite the controversy over early decision programs and their importance, no previous research has asked whether application status affects academic performance.
 It is possible, for example, that a student accepted early is particularly excited about an institution and that this excitement will translate into increased motivation to study, resulting in better academic performance.
-Another possible story is that a student accepted under ED II is disappointed about having been rejected by a first choice and thus underperforms academically.
-Or perhaps students who apply early have unobserved quality differences that are not reflected through any application data.
+Another possible story is that a student accepted under ED II is